 Things to Consider When Choosing Rimfire Scopes

 Раrаllах is a sort of optical illusion.
 If you’ve ever looked through a scope and the reticle seemed to swim or shift when you moved your head, that is parallax.
 The effect can cause the target to appear offset from the center of the scope and can have major negative effects on accuracy.

 Most long-range centerfire scopes have a side knob that allows you to adjust parallax.
 Serious target scopes sometimes have an adjustable objective (AO) built into the objective bell that lets you control parallax.

 Other optics have a set parallax.
 Many centerfire scopes come from the factory with a parallax focused at 150 yards or more, which is too far for most rimfire weapons.
-The best option is to choose a rimfire scope with fixed parallax set at 50 yards or a scope with adjustable parallax.
+The best option is to choose a rimfire scope with fixed parallax set at 50 yards.
+A second acceptable option is to find a scope with adjustable parallax.

-No scope feature has been designed and redesigned more times than the reticle.
-When shooting a rimfire weapon, shooters need to carefully consider the reticle design used in their scope.
+No feature has been designed and redesigned more times than the reticle.
+When shooting a rimfire weapon, shooters should carefully consider reticle design.

-If you can find a BDC reticle tuned for .22 LR, the hash marks will show where the bullet will impact the target at longer ranges.
-If your reticle isn’t tuned to match the cartridge you’re shooting, it may take some experience to find your hold points for 25 yards out to 200 yards.
+If you can find a BDC reticle tuned for .22 LR, the hash marks will coincide with bullet impact at longer ranges.
+If your reticle isn’t tuned to match the cartridge you’re shooting, it may take some trial and error to find your hold points for 25 yards out to 200 yards.